sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/05-time.md

 > An **Operator** can use a **Scheduler** to affect the timing of publication in the stream.

 Notes:
-Préciser qu'un opérateur jouant sur le temps va surement utiliser une scheduler et pas l'inverse
+Préciser qu'un opérateur jouant sur le temps va sûrement utiliser un scheduler et pas l'inverse

 ##==##